These are the countries UK travellers can visit without quarantine

 After months of lockdown, we’ve just about got our heads around leaving our flats.
 We can’t quite believe that holidays in the UK are officially back on the agenda, and now even trips abroad are a reality again.
 On July 10, the government removed travel restrictions on a sizeable list of countries, for travellers who live in England, and the list has been expanded to now include more than 70 destinations.

 The list is changing all the time, with new countries being added and others being taken off with little notice.
 Spain, Belgium and the Bahamas were all recently removed, due to rising cases in those destinations.
-From tomorrow (August 15), people visiting or returning to the UK from France, Aruba, Malta, Monaco, the Netherlands and the Turks and Caicos Islands must also now quarantine themselves for 14 days.
+As of August 15, people visiting or returning to the UK from France, Aruba, Malta, Monaco, the Netherlands and the Turks and Caicos Islands must also now quarantine themselves for 14 days.
+It was announced today (August 20) that people travelling to or from Croatia, Austria and Trinidad and Tobago must self-isolate.

 Instead of the previous two-way ‘air bridge’ agreement, whereby other countries would remove restrictions on UK visitors arriving in exchange for access for their citizens to the UK, the new ‘travel corridor’ approach will only remove the mandatory 14-day self-isolation period on return to the UK – and only for English residents.
 The rules vary in Scotland, Wales and Northern Ireland.
 All arrivals will also need to provide contact details on arriving home via air, rail or sea.